dydra/presentations/README.md

 # presentations

-presentations about dydra technology and services
+This collects presentations about dydra technology and services.